Guidelines for Writing a Personal Statement

 - Law School Admission—Questions & Answers for Juniors and Seniors

-BEFORE you begin writing, PLEASE take a few minutes to read over the tips below!
-It is a lot of material, but much of it is common sense.
+*BEFORE you begin writing, PLEASE take a few minutes to read over the tips below!
+It is a lot of material, and much of it is common sense--but it is good to be aware of these issues before you get started.
 And keep in mind that these tips are not written in stone!
-But if you decide to ignore any, do so only after due deliberation:
+This is YOUR essay, and you have to be happy with it!
+But if you decide to ignore any of these guidelines, do so only after due deliberation:

-- READ THE PROMPT ON EACH SCHOOL'S APPLICATION!
+- READ THE PROMPT ON EACH SCHOOL'S APPLICATION! *CLICK HERE FOR SAMPLE PROMPTS!!
 All instructions for writing the personal statement may be different.
 Follow their guidelines precisely.
 You can access and review application prompts from your CAS account (before you pay their fee) without fear of actually submitting the application.

 - Begin with something that grabs the reader's attention; then hold it throughout the essay.
 Many officials suggest telling a "story" of some kind--meaning there is a beginning, middle, and end.
 If admissions personnel agree on one thing concerning the personal statement, it is: "don't bore me!"